-Perica Jovchevski is currently working on his doctoral project, “Personal Autonomy and Political Moralities”, developing a relational theory of personal autonomy seen as a foundation and a value to be advanced by an egalitarian political morality.
-Previously, Perica has studied philosophy at Ss.
+He is currently working on his doctoral project, “The Value of Personal Autonomy”, in which he develops a theory of autonomy from a partially comprehensive anti-perfectionist perspective.
+Previously, Perica studied philosophy at Ss.
 Cyril and Methodius University in Skopje.
-In 2014 he started his master studies at the Department of Philosophy at the Central European University in Budapest, specializing in “Advanced Political Thought”.
-He earned an MA degree in philosophy from the Central European University with a thesis on “Recognition and Identity Politics” in May 2016.
+In 2016 he earned an MA degree in philosophy from Department of Philosophy at the Central European University in Budapest, with a thesis on “Recognition and Identity Politics”.

 Perica served as teaching assistant in the course "Introduction to Political Philosophy: Justice and Equality", at the Political Science Department at the Central European University as well as the courses “German Classical Idealism” and “Introduction to Formal Logic” at Ss.
 Cyril and Methodius University.
 In 2020/2021, he served as a teaching fellow at the OLIve Weekend Program at the Central European University, teaching the courses "Human Rights and Social Justice 1 and 2".
 In 2016/17, Perica worked as a research assistant on the “In/Human: Dehumanization in Science and Society” project at the Department of Philosophy at the Central European University.